baselbers/woocommerce-pdf-invoices/readme.txt

 == Changelog ==

+= 2.7.0 - March 15, 2017 =

+- Added: 'composer.json' file, requiring mPDF with it and using autoloading.
+- Added: Ability to use custom fonts without changing mPDF lib.
+This is a WooCommerce PDF Invoices Premium feature.
+- Improved: Uploads directory by moving all files (templates/invoices/fonts) to new 'uploads/woocommerce-pdf-invoices/' directory.

 = 2.6.3 - February 24, 2017 =

 - Added: Option to disable generation of PDF invoices for orders with only free products.